The fewest-big-jumps principle and an application to random graphs: Outlook

-[3] If one assumes lighter tails of the radii, the large deviation behaviour of the number of edges becomes even harder to predict.
-Chatterjee and Harel \cite{10.1214/19-AOP1387} investigate the opposite extreme case of the Poisson Boolean graph model with fixed deterministic radii.
-In this case excess edges arise from the clumping of the points in the Poisson process.
-In future work, we plan to investigate situations where both the points and the radii are random but the latter are light tailed.
+While it is a very natural model, our random graph is not one of the standard models of geometric random graphs. {It has been chosen for direct applicability of our general result.
+In an upcoming paper, we show that with some extra effort our approach is also suitable for a wide range of more classical geometric random graph models, for example the \emph{scale-free percolation} of~\cite{DHH13} and the \emph{Boolean} or \emph{continuum percolation model} of~\cite{Hall85}.
+After the first version of our paper was completed,~\cite{SZ22} independently studied large deviations of the edge count in a non-spatial graph model and also observed multiple big jumps.}

-{\bf Acknowledgment:} This research was supported by DFG project ``Condensation in random geometric graphs" awarded within the priority programme SPP~2265.
+In some classical models of geometric random graphs, for example the Boolean model, in which two vertices are connected by an edge if the associated balls intersect, points are randomly placed according to a Poisson process and this may contribute to the excess edges by moving points closer together.
+While for heavy tailed radius distributions we still believe that the large deviation behaviour follows the paradigm of the minimal number of jumps, such results will be harder to come by.
+If one assumes lighter tails of the radii, the large deviation behaviour of the number of edges becomes even harder to predict. \cite{10.1214/19-AOP1387} investigate the extreme case of the Boolean model with fixed deterministic radii.
+In this case excess edges necessarily arise from the clumping of the points in the Poisson process.
+We also plan to investigate situations where both the points and the radii are random but the latter are light tailed.